 Form 2-3 tablespoon size balls.
 I used a standard size cookie scoop, but overload the scoop getting a larger ball of dough.
 Place them on a cookie sheet about 2 inches apart.
 Do not overcrowd the pans.
 I got 8 balls of dough on a pan, at most.
 Sprinkle the top of each cookie with flaky Maldon salt.

 Bake for 9 minutes, rotating the pan around halfway through.
 Bake until just barely golden around the edges, the key is to not over bake these!
 Shy on the underdone side.

 I firmly believe this is the best chocolate chip cookie recipe.
 It's easily become my most popular recipe on the site.
 Thanks to everyone who has made their own batch of Perfect CCCs.
-But now that I've upgraded the recipe, it's time you whip up a batch for yourself!
+And if you haven’t yet, it's time to whip up a batch!